 San Antonio Museum of Art

 The San Antonio Museum of Art is located in the old Lone Star Brewery building and houses art from 5,000 years of human history.
-Its collections are from across the world and from ancient world to contemporary art.
+Its collections span the ancient world and contemporary art.

-Locatedat 200 W. Jones Ave, on the the Museum Reach of the River Walk.
+Located at 200 W. Jones Ave, on the the Museum Reach of the River Walk.
 Open Tuesday through Sunday from 10 a.m. to 5 p.m.
-(7 p.m. on Tuesday and Firday).
-Adult admission is $20, students (13 to 18) are $10 and free for kids 12 and younger.
+(7 p.m. on Tuesday and Friday).
+Adult admission is $22, students (13 to 18) are $12 and free for kids 12 and younger.

 The Contemporary at Blue Star